Bắc Hà district

-Bắc Hà is a rural district of Lào Cai province in the Northeast region of Vietnam.
+Bắc Hà is a former rural district of Lào Cai province in the Northwest region of Vietnam.

 History

 Bắc Hà is the capital of the region of the Flower Hmong, one of the 54 minorities of Vietnam and one of the six groups of Hmong people, from 1954 to present.
-Its name Bắc Hà (Kinh text) was from old name Păkk-hạ in Hmong language, what means "one hundred kunai grass bunches".
+The name Bắc Hà originates from the Tày language Pạc kha, which means "one hundred bundles of kunai grass".
+Several other place names in Bắc Hà are of Quan hỏa (Southwestern Mandarin) origin.

 This district is famous for its Sunday morning market, where thousands of locals gather, with the women dressed in their very intricate handmade costumes (it takes three to five months to embroider one by hand), as well as the Saturday morning smaller market of Cán Cấu ("the river port"), 18 km north of Bắc Hà.
 The town is enjoying an economic boom thanks to tourism, centered on the markets and, more and more, excellent trekking in the mountains north of the town.

 Bắc Hà was the location at which the adventure sport competition "Raid Gauloises" was held in 2002.
 Bắc Hà is also famous for its Tam Hoa plums; the flowers of the tree must bloom three times before the fruits are ripe.
 As of 2003, the district had a population of 48,988.
 The district covers an area of 2,680 sqkm.
 The district capital lies at Bắc Hà.